CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 	second_derivative(&f_1, 1)

+but this is less readable.
+Feel free to try it.

 .. admonition:: Task

-	**Start a new project with the code above, add a function called first_derivative to calculate the first derivative of a function using the approach above, and print both the first and second derivative of f(x)=x*x for x=2.**
+	**Start a new project with the code above, add a function called first_derivative to calculate the first derivative of a function using the approach above, and print both the first and second derivative of** :math:`f(x)=x^2` **for** :math:`x=2`.

-	**Note that this requires you to get the text output as presented in the tutorial.
-If you can't get the text output to work at this stage, just skip this exercise for the moment.**
+	**Note that this requires you to be able to read the text output as presented in the debugging section.
+If you can't get the text output to work at this stage, just think about what you would do but don't worry too much about executing the code.**